Middle Eastern vs Mediterranean Food: Exploring the Best of Both

 What Defines Middle Eastern Food?

-Middle Eastern cuisine often leans more heavily into warming spices, slow-seasoned meats, dips, and layered flavor combinations.
-The food is rich in aroma and depth without necessarily being spicy in terms of heat.
+Middle Eastern cuisine emphasizes warming spices, slow-seasoned meats, dips, and layered flavor combinations.
+The food features rich aromatics and depth without necessarily being heat-spicy.

 Common Middle Eastern-style elements include: